farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

    9

-Most of the "pseudo-decorators" can be used an options to IPython mode.
-For example, to setup matplotlib pylab but suppress the output, you can do.
+Most of the "pseudo-decorators" can be used as options to IPython mode.
+For example, to setup matplotlib's ``pylab`` but suppress the output, you can set things up in the following way.

 When using the matplotlib ``use`` directive, it should occur before any import of pylab.
 This will not show up in the rendered docs, but the commands will be executed in the embedded interpreter and subsequent line numbers will be incremented to reflect